 12 secrets to make a presentation look consistent

-There is no doubt that content is king.
-But good content presented with poor slides gets ignored by the audience.
-Every time a presentation is assembled, it needs a consistency intervention.
+For every presentation that is put together, a consistency review should be conducted.
 Assembling slides from existing presentations and adding new layouts generated at the last-minute give life to some of the ineffective presentations.
 Hence, you start tasks like aligning titles from slide to slide, positioning the logo in the bottom right, making sure it is the same size and the same position in every slide along the presentation deck, etc.

 These tasks can cost you a lot of time, and it gets even worse when you are running short of time.
 You do not have to be a gifted designer to create professional-looking slides.
 Having these 12 techniques in mind can help in creating a presentation that looks consistent and is effective.
 Through this article, you will learn a methodology that will allow you to stop imagining slides and start solving them in order to make a presentation that looks consistent.

 Giving a Consistent Look To Your Presentation – Data Visualization Charts